quantumlib/Cirq/docs/hardware/ionq/jobs.md

 Another method to get results from the IonQ API is to use a sampler.
-A sampler is specifically design to be a lightweight interface for obtaining results in a [pandas](https://pandas.pydata.org/) dataframe and is the interface used by other classes in Cirq for objects that process data.
+A sampler is specifically design to be a lightweight interface for obtaining results in a [pandas](https://pandas.pydata.org/) DataFrame and is the interface used by other classes in Cirq for objects that process data.
 Here is a simple example showing how to get a sampler and use it.